arista-netdevops-community/automation_and_telemetry_demo/README.md

 sudo netplan apply
 ping www.google.com
 ```
-Now we can run these commands to update the VM and install tools
+Now you can run these commands to update the VM and install tools
 ```
 sudo apt-get update
 sudo apt-get -y upgrade